Why You Should Never Store All Your Money in Checking

-One thing people tend to do wrong with their checking accounts is treat it like a savings account.
-Keeping a huge stash of cash in your account can give you a sense of security but it can actually backfire if you’re not careful.
+One thing people tend to do wrong with their checking accounts is treating like a savings account.
+Keeping a huge stash of cash in your account can give you a sense of security, but it can backfire if you’re not careful.

 Parking your extra cash in a savings or investment vehicle offers you a shot at earning better returns.
 If you’re not sure where the best place to put your money is, we’ve broken down five checking account alternatives that are worth considering:

 If you’re working on building up an emergency fund, an online savings account is a great place to put it.

 Why choose an online bank and not a brick-and-mortar bank?
 For one thing, online banks tend to charge fewer fees, so you’re not having to eat into your savings to maintain your account.

 Because they tend to have lower overhead costs, online banks are in a better position to offer more favorable interest rates on savings.
 While you don’t have the convenience of being able to walk into a branch, most online banks make it easy to manage your account online or using mobile apps.

 Tip: If you need some help pinning down which online savings account is best, our savings account finder tool can point you in the right direction.